-- How can the arts and artists help to heal social or ideological divides within a community, and to improve relations among different subgroups? - How can the arts and artists improve attachment to communities, social capital, civic engagement, and other drivers of social cohesion? - How do the arts and artists mobilize communities for collective action-e.g., to address inequities or to support trauma recovery, emergency preparedness, or public health response efforts? - How can the arts and artists contribute to trust in public institutions or in the democratic process? - How do the arts and artists contribute to the development of leadership skills in youth and the emergence of new community leaders? - How have artists contributed successfully to community healing and transformation, and what are common characteristics of those who have done so?
+- How can the arts help to heal social or ideological divides within a community, and to improve relations among different subgroups? - How can the arts improve attachment to communities, social capital, civic engagement, and other drivers of social cohesion? - How do the arts mobilize communities for collective action-e.g., to address inequities or to support trauma recovery, emergency preparedness, or public health response efforts? - How can the arts contribute to trust in public institutions or in the democratic process? - How do the arts contribute to the development of leadership skills in youth and the emergence of new community leaders?